andy31lewis/brySVG/README.md

 This module provides classes for simplifying the use of SVG graphics in Brython projects.

-To use, download the zip, and move the following files into your own project folder:
+To use, download the zip, and move the brySVG folder into your own project folder:
-dragcanvas.py
-drawcanvas.py
-transformcanvas.py
-fullcanvas.py
-polygontesting.py

 Then just include an `import` statement in your brython file:
-`import dragcanvas as SVG` if only MouseMode.DRAG is required
+`import brySVG.dragcanvas as SVG` if only MouseMode.DRAG is required
-`import transformcanvas as SVG` if MouseMode.TRANSFORM is required (also allows MouseMode.DRAG)
+`import brySVG.transformcanvas as SVG` if MouseMode.TRANSFORM is required (also allows MouseMode.DRAG)
-`import drawcanvas as SVG` if MouseMode.DRAW and MouseMode.EDIT are required (also allows MouseMode.DRAG)
+`import brySVG.drawcanvas as SVG` if MouseMode.DRAW and MouseMode.EDIT are required (also allows MouseMode.DRAG)
-`import fullcanvas as SVG` if all four MouseModes are required
+`import brySVG.fullcanvas as SVG` if all four MouseModes are required
 (See below for description of the different modes.)

 You can add extra functionality for polygons by including, in addition to one of the above:
-`from polygontesting import *`
+`from brySVG.polygontesting import *`
 See the section **Polygon Testing** below for details of these functions.

 Description of some of the classes: